Lupin the Third: Premise

 Lupin III, the grandson of the fictional gentleman thief, Arsène Lupin, is considered the world's greatest thief, known for announcing his intentions to steal valuable objects by sending a calling card to their owners.
 His right-hand man and best friend is Daisuke Jigen, an expert marksman who can accurately shoot a target in 0.3 seconds.
-Although Lupin and Jigen frequently work as a two-man team, they are often joined by Goemon Ishikawa XIII, a master swordsman whose sword can cut anything, and Fujiko Mine, a femme fatale and Lupin's love interest.
+Although Lupin and Jigen frequently work as a two-man team, they are often joined by Fujiko Mine, a femme fatale and Lupin's love interest, and Goemon Ishikawa XIII, a master swordsman whose sword can cut anything.
 Although Fujiko usually works together with the others, she occasionally exploits Lupin's interest in her to steal the treasure for herself.
 Lupin and his gang are constantly chased by Interpol Inspector Zenigata, who has made it his life's work to arrest the group, pursuing Lupin across the globe.

 Publication history

 The main cast of Lupin the Third, as drawn by Monkey Punch.
 Clockwise from upper right: Lupin, Jigen, Zenigata, Goemon, and Fujiko.

 The series was created in 1965 by Japanese manga artist Kazuhiko Katō under the pen name Monkey Punch.
 His inspiration for the series was the fictional gentleman thief Arsène Lupin, created by French writer Maurice Leblanc.
 Before creating the series, he read 15 of Leblanc's stories.
 The aim of the Lupin III series was to produce a comedy adventure series that reflected the traits of Leblanc's character.
 Originally, the intention was to keep the blood ties between the two fictional characters secret; however, he was convinced by others not to do so.

 Monkey Punch combined elements of Arsène Lupin with James Bond to develop the character of Lupin III and made him a "carefree fellow".
 Lupin was given a red jacket, which Monkey Punch believed was a flashy, sexually attractive color.

 As the series was to be published in a magazine targeted at adults, Fujiko Mine was created to add a female presence and to fulfill a "Bond girl" role.
-Her name was inspired by a picture of Mount Fuji, with Monkey Punch adding the -ko female suffix to create her first name, and he chose "Mine" for her family name because of its meant "summit".
+Her name was inspired by a picture of Mount Fuji, with Monkey Punch adding the -ko female suffix to create her first name, and he chose "Mine" for her family name because of its meaning "summit".
 At the beginning of the series, many of the women Lupin encounters are all named Fujiko, but are treated as different characters from chapter to chapter.
 Creating a new female character each week was too difficult for Monkey Punch, so she evolved into a single character who changed style frequently.

 Jigen was based on American actor James Coburn, especially his role in The Magnificent Seven, and his name was chosen to reflect his unconventional personality.

-Goemon was created to a Japanese element in an otherwise Western-influenced series.
-Despite Lupin and Goemon originally being enemies, Monkey Punch decided that they were on the same wavelength.
+Goemon was created to add a Japanese element in an otherwise Western-influenced series.
+Despite Lupin and Goemon originally being enemies, Monkey Punch decided that they were on the same wavelength and they eventually became allies.